AD-EYE/Atrium_VP/README.md

 # Atrium_VP
 This repository contains code for the tool support in following the process ATRIUM, a creation method for the Functional Safety Viewpoint, part of the SMART Architecture Framework designed by Naveen Mohan and others at KTH Mechatronics.

-The implementation language is Java, and the tool is modelled using Capella Studio as a viewpoint to be used in Capella.
+The tool is modelled as a viewpoint for Capella, using Capella Studio.
+Implemetnation language is in Java.

 The original paper can be found at: https://doi.org/10.1109/SYSCON.2017.7934819

 Preprints are available here: https://arxiv.org/a/mohan_n_2.html

 **Cite the original paper:**